input-output-hk/constitution-checker/backend/docs/architecture.md

 - `GAL-02` - is a range constraint specifying that the parameter value shouldn't be greater than `15`
 - `GAL-05` -  is a custom assertion validating that `govActionLifetime` isn't greater or equal to `dRepActivity`:
   - The `dRepActivity` values is taken from the context
   - `ctx.merged.byName.getInteger "dRepActivity"` -  searches for the `dRepActivity` value first in the proposal, and if it's not found, it searches for the value in the current values of the node.
+This is done to verify this guardrail on the possible future state of the parameters if the proposal is adopted;

 ### Context